The Gyrodyne Helicopter

 The following list is organized from east of the United

 States to the west coast, in no real order.
-There are no out-of-country QH-50's that are available
+There is only one QH-50D outside the

 In the North Eastern United States